Dead Men Talking

 Although the crime took place more than 2,000 years ago in a setting

-that now bears little resemblance to the imposing complex it once
+that now bears little resemblance to the imposing complex it once was—today

-was—today the locals use the ruins of Pompey's portico as a cat sanctuary—substantial
+the locals use the ruins of Pompey's portico as a cat sanctuary—substantial

 and detailed clues remain.
 The conspirators had not intended to leave

-such a trail; their original plan, historical sources recount, had
+such a trail; their original plan, historical sources recount, had been

-finally transported it to Caesar's household.
+it to Caesar's household.

 Antistius, a doctor who may have been Caesar's personal physician, was